 The Basecamp is also designed to work with Sea to Summit’s Aeros Pillows and Air Sprung Cell hiking mats to create a comprehensive and ultra–comfort sleep system.
 This particular model promises to stick with you whichever way the weather turns.
 If it gets too cold, simply zip yourself in and pull tight the internal drawcord.
 If the weather turns steamy, then you can unzip it a little or vent the feet to keep yourself cool and comfortable.

 But you’re not just buying a sleeping bag, this bag can be easily transformed into a svelte summer quilt.
-Overall, at only 1207g, this sleeping bag is pretty lightweight and after carrying it around for a while, you will even forget you had it.
+Overall, this sleeping bag is pretty lightweight and after carrying it around for a while, you will even forget you had it.

 Like the Sea to Summit Basecamp model above, the Darche cold mountain sleeping bag is designed for users who prefer extra room and a little more comfort.
 The jumbo size is designed with an adventurer, tourer, fisherman, campers and all-around outdoor tent enthusiast in mind.